cudanlab/cudanlab.github.io/content/conference.md

 ## Call for Abstracts

 We invite authors to submit a **single-page abstract pdf** including a (mandatory) descriptive figure and caption by the **24th of July 2023** via our [OpenReview](https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference) submission system.
 We accept contributed talks, lightning talks, and posters (please indicate your preference).
+We strive for an in-person event to maximize community interaction, yet we will offer a limited amount of remote presentation slots.
 Review is single-blind.

 **SUBMIT HERE: https://openreview.net/group?id=CUDAN.tlu.ee/2023/Conference**